This project picks up where the P1 left off, but with some notable hardware improvements.

 OpenPNP gladly interfaces with more than one motion controller, so this seems like the logical place for where your existing machine and the additional hardware required to make it into a Pick and Place machine, can come together.

 For support of the basic electrical requirements, I've decided to put everything special required onto a single purpose-built add-on board now.
 This will need a BLDC motor driver, a vacuum sensor, at least one channel of logic level PWM for servo control, and a few channels of Mosfet driven PWM for lighting and vacuum solenoid control.
 I might as well include some additional PWM channels to make it easier to directly support a couple part feeders here as well.

 I have also thought about creating a 3 phase motor driver 'step-stick'.
 That would allow direct replacement of one of the motion axis step-sticks on a RAMPS type board.
 There are other 3 phase motor drivers which would fit in this form factor and could be married to an STM32 with just enough space to spare for mounting the required support components.
 Heat dissipation of the board itself would definitely be an issue if used at anywhere near the rated current of this chip of 5.5A.
-The target BLDC motor would not have this issue, but of course people are going to push the envelope, and probably not use a proper heat-sink,...Read more »
+The target BLDC motor would not have this issue, but of course people are going to...Read more »